llnw/terraform-provider-limelight/website/docs/r/edgefunction.markdown

 ## Importing

-An existing EdgeFunction can be [imported][docs-import] into this resource, via the following command:
+An existing EdgeFunction can be [imported](https://www.terraform.io/docs/import/index.html) into this resource, via the following command:

-[docs-import]: /docs/import/index.html

 ```
 terraform import limelight_edgefunction.my_func FUNCTION_ID